 Rosie Monster looked like the perfect little monster.
 Her only problem?
 She had terrible manners, terrible monster manners.
 She was too friendly, too polite, too nice.
 Rosie asked her friend Prunella to teach her how to be a better monster.
-Prunella shoes Rosie how to make monster faces, how to order in a restaurant, even how to behave when visiting friends, but Rosie’s manners don’t improve.
+Prunella shows Rosie how to make monster faces, how to order in a restaurant, even how to behave when visiting friends, but Rosie’s manners don’t improve.
 Then something occurs that only Rosie’s not so monster manners can solve and her parents realize they’re lucky to have her, just the way she is.
 Children will enjoy this mixed-up manners tale and the delightfully rude lessons taught by Prunella.
 There’s a page of fluency words at the end of the book for young readers. *Reviewed by Carrie Anne

 “The Very Worst Monster” by Pat Hutchins will give you and your child a good laugh.
 Hazel is a horrible monster but all her family is so busy oohing and awing about how horrid her baby brother is no one notices her.
 This is a cute story about siblings but these siblings are competing to be the very worst monster!
 My son thought the monster’s antics were hilarious and I thought the sentiment about siblings was sweet.
 Cute book!

 “Twelve Terrible Things” by Marty Kelley is horrifying to me, yet my son loves this book.
-He must have slipped it in our library bag because I have no recollection of choosing this book, and I didn’t pre read it when we got home.
+He must have slipped it in our library bag because I have no recollection of choosing this book, and I didn’t pre-read it when we got home.
 By then it was too late, my son was hooked on the dark humor this book delivers.
-The book offers up 12 terrible things, like a scary clown, a goldfish on it’s way down the toilet and monsters under the bed.
-The illustrations are all from the reader’s view point so the scary things are looking right at you!
-I am easily scared, I can’t watch horror film trailers without getting nightmares.
+The book offers up 12 terrible things, like a scary clown, a goldfish on its way down the toilet and monsters under the bed.
+The illustrations are all from the reader’s viewpoint so the scary things are looking right at you!
+Easily scared, I can’t watch horror film trailers without getting nightmares.
 I screamed twice reading this, my son just wanted “more more!”.
 I really don’t recommend this book for young kids although some older ones who like scary things will love it.

-When A Monster is Born by Sean Taylor is funny, my son didn’t find it as funny as I did but he still laughed and didn’t seem scared any of it.
+“When A Monster is Born” by Sean Taylor is funny, my son didn’t find it as funny as I did but he still laughed and didn’t seem scared any of it.
 The story is about a monster and all the life changing choices he faces every day like whether to eat a principal or run through a wall of a school.
 This book feels like a choose your own adventure book, it’s fun, repetitive and silly.
 There is quite a bit of talk about monsters eating people, though nothing too gory.

 “Go To Bed Monster” by Natasha Wing is a book anyone who’s ever struggled with bedtime will instantly relate to.
 The little girl in the book Lucy isn’t sleepy so she draws a monster but soon his refusal to go to bed even after she is sleepy backfires.
-I like this book, and despite his refusal to believe the monster was a monster not a dinosaur my son really likes this book and it got read 5 times today!
+I like this book and despite his refusal to believe the monster was a monster, not a dinosaur my son really likes this book and it got read 5 times today!